dtraskas/CarND-Semantic-Segmentation/README.md

 # Semantic Segmentation Project

-## Introduction
+## Project Objectives
-The goal of this project is to develop a convolutional neural network based on the VGG-16 image classifier for performing semantic segmentation and in order to determine the area in an image that is a road.
+The objectives of this project are to develop a convolutional neural network based on the VGG-16 image classifier for performing semantic segmentation and in order to determine the area in an image that is a road, as well as processing a video stream of data in real time.
 The KITTI dataset is used for training our model and providing all the test images too.

 ## Network Architecture
 The network uses a pretrained VGG-16 model that gets converted to a fully convolutional network that has two classes.
 The final fully connected layer is converted to a 1x1 convolution.
 Additionally to increase performance the network is using skip connections with 1x1 convolutions on VGG layers that are added element wise and upsampled.
 A kernel initializer and regularizer are also used in each convolution and transpose convolution layers and have proved to increase performance and reduce loss significantly.